liudaizong/Awesome-LVLM-Attack/README.md

 ```
 @article{liu2024attack,
-  title={A Survey of Attacks on Large Vision-Language Models: Resources, Recent Advances, and Future Trends},
+  title={A Survey of Attacks on Large Vision-Language Models: Resources, Advances, and Future Trends},
-  author={Liu, Daizong and Yang, Mingyu and Qu, Xiaoye and Hu, Wei},
+  author={Liu, Daizong and Yang, Mingyu and Qu, Xiaoye and Zhou, Pan and Hu, Wei and Cheng, Yu},
   journal={arXiv preprint arXiv},
   year={2024}
 }